clux/kubecon2020/source/slides.md

 Vision: light weight, easy to understand.
 Not much indirection.
 No crazy scaffolding.
 And type safety.
 Rust ideal for this, but we are in early stages.

----
-### TODO:
-bryan liles barcelona: all languages should work amazingly keynote 6months later in san diego: rust is weird